A short history

 Musgrave warm air stove manufactured on the

-continent in Mannheim Germany has been brought to the attention of the
+continent in Mannheim Germany has been brought to the

 The origins of this stove have been difficult to establish.
 It is known that it was in use in a beer cellar in a Shengen-Danube region on the Continent many years ago.
 It was then rescued from this location.